Diving into today’s expression technologies to address production of difficult-to-express proteins at scale.

 Recombinant Protein Expression in Transgenic Insects (the EntoEngine™)

 Conventional methods have advanced recombinant protein production, leading to numerous breakthroughs.
 However, the six mentioned expression platforms have limitations.
-E. coli and yeast excel with simple proteins but can't produce more complex ones.
+E. coli and yeast excel with simple proteins but E. coli and yeast excel with simple proteins but have challenges producing more complex ones.
 Mammalian and insect cells can handle complex proteins but may become cost-inefficient at larger scales.
 Despite similarities in protein secretory pathways between plants and mammals, plant cells face challenges with low yields and reduced biological activity of recombinant proteins.
 Cell-free systems also struggle with yield and cost when scaled up.

 This is why Future Fields developed the EntoEngine™.
-Leveraging transgenic Drosophila melanogaster, the EntoEngine™ uses a whole-insect approach to fill in the production gaps left by other expression systems.
-By using the whole organism, the EntoEngine™ can produce stable strains of complex recombinant proteins and produce these difficult proteins at scale.
+Leveraging transgenic Drosophila melanogaster, the EntoEngine™ uses a whole-insect approach to produce stable strains for cost-efficient production of active, difficult-to-express-proteins at scale.

 Genetic Advantages